 - Welcome the spouse, partner, or significant other.
 Treat the candidate’s spouse, partner, or significant other well.
 Invite him or her on any post-offer recruiting visit and provide information about resources that may be of interest.

-- Assist candidates with personal concerns.
-The department or school should be mindful of possible concerns that candidates may have about working at Northwestern, including family leave policies, child care and school options, prospects for partner employment, the possibility of excessive work burdens, isolation, or social and cultural activities in the local community.
-Although prospective employers generally cannot ask about such personal matters, they can ask whether any important issues have been overlooked during the campus visit.
+Provide the Faculty Work-life and Family Resources brochure to all candidates before they come to campus.
+The brochure is available from the Office of the Provost by contacting email@example.com or you can access the pdf version of the Faculty Work-Life and Family Resources brochure online.
+Although prospective employers cannot ask questions about personal matters, candidates may ask about family leave policies, child care and school options, prospects for partner employment, the possibility of excessive work burdens, isolation, or social and cultural activities in the local community.
 If the candidate voices interest in child care options or partner employment prospects, the department should be in touch with the administration for assistance.
-Search committee members may wish to familiarize themselves with available resources for new hires, including the Faculty Work-Life and the Faculty Career Development pages on the Office of the Provost website, the Relocation Resources page on the Office of Human Resources website, and Northwestern’s Diversity & Inclusion website.
+Search committee members may wish to familiarize themselves with additional available resources for new hires, including the Faculty Work-Life and the Faculty Career Development pages on the Office of the Provost website, the Relocation Resources page on the Office of Human Resources website, and Northwestern’s Diversity & Inclusion website.

 - Uniform questions and review criteria.
 Search committee members should agree in advance on a set of questions that will be asked of each candidate during interviews, and use structured evaluation templates for evaluating interviews.
 See the Resources on Unconscious Bias webpage.

 - Legal considerations.
 All interviewers should be generally familiar with the law relating to employment discrimination as it relates to interviewing.
 See the Legal Considerations webpage for more information.